Compactly Generated Stacks: A Cartesian Closed Theory of Topological Stacks: Introduction

 \begin{dfn} A topological space $X$ is \textbf{compactly generated} if it has the final topology with respect to all maps into $X$ with compact Hausdorff domain.
 When $X$ is Hausdorff, this is equivalent to saying that a subset $A$ of $X$ is open if and only if its intersection which every compact subset of $X$ is open. \end{dfn}

-The inclusion $\cg \hookrightarrow \Ha$ of the category of compactly generated Hausdorff spaces into the category of Hausdorff spaces admits a right-adjoint, called the Kelley functor, which replaces the topology of a space $X$ with the final topology with respect to all maps into $X$ with compact Hausdorff domain.
-Limits in $\cgh$ are computed by first computing the limit in $\Ha$, and then applying the Kelley functor (in this way the compactly generated product topology differs from the ordinary product topology).
+The inclusion $v:\cg \hookrightarrow \Haus$ of the category of compactly generated Hausdorff spaces into the category of Hausdorff spaces admits a right adjoint $k$, called the Kelley functor, which replaces the topology of a space $X$ with the final topology with respect to all maps into $X$ with compact Hausdorff domain.
+Limits in $\cgh$ are computed by first computing the limit in $\Haus$, and then applying the Kelley functor.
+(In this way the compactly generated product topology differs from the ordinary product topology).
 In particular, $\cgh$ is a complete category.

-Although the fact that this category is Cartesian-closed is a classical result (see: \cite{Steen}), we will recall briefly the key reasons why this is true in order to gain insight into how one could construct a Cartesian-closed theory of topological stacks.
+Although the fact that this category is Cartesian closed is a classical result (see: \cite{Steen}), we will recall briefly the key reasons why this is true in order to gain insight into how one could construct a Cartesian closed theory of topological stacks.

 \begin{enumerate} \item In $\mathbb{TOP}$, if $K$ is compact Hausdorff, then for any space $X$, the space of maps endowed with the compact-open topology serves as an exponential object $\Map\left(K,X\right)$. \item A Hausdorff space $Y$ is compactly generated if and only if it is the colimit of all its compact subsets: